Presentations of pseudodistributive laws: Introduction

 \subsection{Structure of the paper}

-In Section \ref{1dcase} we recall the monoidal and extensive definitions of monads and give three definitions of distributive laws of monads; namely: \begin{enumerate} \item the ``monoidal'' definition.
-This is the usual definition due to Beck \cite{beckdist}, involving two triangles and two pentagons; \item the ``Kleisli-decagon'' definition.
-This involves the decagonal conditions one finds for distributive laws when the involved monads are presented in extensive form.
-The ``Kleisli'' prefix refers to the fact the decagon starts with $TPTPT$, as happens when one extends to the Kleisli category extensively.
-Dual versions starting from $PTPTP$ will arise from extending to algebras; \item the ``algebra'' definition in terms of maps $\alpha\colon TPT\to PT$.
+In Section \ref{psm} we recall the monoidal and extensive (no-iteration) definitions of pseudomonads, and their coherence axioms.
+Then in Section \ref{2dcase} we give five new presentations of pseudodistributive laws $\lambda\colon TP\to PT$ of pseudomonads; namely: \begin{enumerate} \item the ``pseudomonoidal'' definition.
+This is the pseudo version of the usual definition due to Beck \cite{beckdist}, involving a pseudonatural transformation $\lambda\colon TP\to PT$ and four invertible modifications comprising two triangles and two pentagons satisfying five coherence axioms; \item the ``Kleisli-decagon'' definition.
+This involves the decagonal conditions one finds for distributive laws when the involved monads are presented in extensive form and the usual $\lambda\colon TP\to PT$ is taken as the data.
+This version comprises three modifications satisfying a version of the triangle and pentagon equations, plus a third compatibility axiom\footnote{The ``Kleisli'' prefix refers to the fact the decagon starts with $TPTPT$, as happens when one extends to the Kleisli category extensively.
+There is also a dual version starting from $PTPTP$.}; \item the ``pseudoalgebra'' definition in terms of maps $\alpha\colon TPT\to PT$.
 This is a reduced version of the above in which a change of variables leads to a simplification in the axioms.
-Moreover, this definition may be regarded as a ``base case'' for definitions of distributive laws in terms of extension operators $\left(-\right)^{\lambda}$. \item the ``no-iteration'' definition in terms of extension operators
+Moreover, this definition may be regarded as a ``base case'' for definitions of pseudodistributive laws in terms of pasting operators $\left(-\right)^{\lambda}$ as one may apply such pasting operators to identities to recover $\alpha$; \item the ``no-iteration'' definition in terms of pseudo-pasting operators

-These no-iteration definitions are intended to avoid any iteration of the functor $P$, which is important in the ``relative'' case \cite{relative}.
-This is an analogue of a result of Marmolejo and Wood \cite{noiteration1d}, though slightly modified so that it will better generalize to the two dimensional case. \end{enumerate} In this simpler one dimensional setting, the results are not hard to verify directly and so we will omit much of the proof.
-In this simpler setting we also briefly mention a version for mixed distributive laws, though the mixed case appears somewhat more complicated and so most the of the analogous results will be left for future work.

-In Section \ref{2dcase} we give the two dimensional version of the above.
-Here the ``monoidal'' definition involves four modifications subject to five coherence axioms; the next two definitions involve three modifications subject to two coherence axioms (which the reader will recognize as a version of the triangle and pentagon equations of monoidal categories).
-The no-iteration version involves three families of 2-cells subject to two coherence axioms.